blackrabbit/csv-dat-viewer/README.md

 - A dynamic way to filter data via a JS `DSL` likely
 - More dynamic configuration options for loading individual CSS, etc.

+# Troubleshooting

+- I've had to clear the cache on my browser given the cache headers on all the files are quite long.
+Easy way to do this in Chrome is CTRL + SHIFT + R.